 Introduction to the basic mechanisms of macroeconomics, including key underlying concepts, theories and institutions such as the market system, national income accounting, the Classical and Keynesian theories, the Federal Reserve System and the banking system.
 An examination of various contemporary economic problems such as business cycle, economic growth, unemployment, inflation, and budget deficit and debt.

 Other topics including money creation by the banking sector, the role of the central bank, fiscal policy, and monetary policy are also examined.
 (C-ID ECON 202)

 Prerequisite: MATH 090 or eligibility for MATH 095 as determined by the Crafton Hills College assessment process.

+Also Offered as: ECON 200H.

-Offered: (Fa,Sp).
-Departmental Recommendation: Successful completion of MATH 095 or eligibility for MATH 108 and eligibility for ENGL 101.
+or eligibility for MATH 108 and eligibility for ENGL 101.
 Applicable: UC, CSU, Associate Degree Applicable.